mw-orcl/Move_Improve/lab400/content.md

-10. Select your VCN Compartment and VCN you created
+​	10.Select your VCN Compartment and VCN you created

-11. Select your subnet Compartment.
+​	11.Select your subnet Compartment.
 It will be the same as your VCN Compartment in this lab.
 In some cases you can create subnet in other compartments.

 ​	12.
 Select the **Public** subnet to create your compute on